happyjedi/happyjedi.pro/src/_projects/2016-04-10-westfield.md

 I’ve worked on this project as part of WeAreApps.com team.
 I’ve developed backend part and CMS system for Mobile Applications.

-Stack: Ruby on Rails, PostgreSQL, CSS, HTML, JavaScript, Ubuntu
+Stack: Ruby on Rails, PostgreSQL, CSS, HTML, JavaScript, Ubuntu.

+Source code: protected under NDA.